josep-pujol/learning_ifd-dashboard/README.md

 ### Getting the code up and running
 https://josep-pujol.github.io/learning_ifd-dashboard/
 1. Firstly you will need to clone this repository by running the ```git clone <project's Github URL>``` command
-2. After you've that you'll need to make sure that you have **npm** installed
+2. After, you'll need to ensure you have **npm** installed
   1. You can get **npm** by installing Node from [here](https://nodejs.org/en/)
-4. After those dependencies have been installed you'll need to make sure that you have **http-server** installed.
-You can install this by running the following: ```npm install -g http-server # this also may require sudo on Mac/Linux```
-5. Once **http-server** is installed run ```http-server -c-1```
-6. The project will now run on [localhost](http://127.0.0.1:8080)
-7. Make changes to the code and if you think it belongs in here then just submit a pull request
+3. After those dependencies have been installed you only need to run the code in a server, being the entrance point the index.html file

 ## Credits